iamimmanuelraj/Kernel_Rebaser/README.md

 KERNEL_TAG:- Your desired kernel tag or upstream REPO_LINK:- Your desired kernel repo link
-BASE_BRANCH :- Your desired base branch (where device side changes are made)
+BASE_BRANCH :- Your desired base branch (where device side changes are made) DEFCONFIG :- Your desired defconfig file and its location
 ```

+After setting it up as you like just go to Actions --> Kernel_Rebaser --> Run workflow --> Select Branch

 And That's it.